Joy Lu contributed to this post.

 After almost a year-long negotiation, Senator Manchin and Senate Majority Leader Schumer managed to reach an agreement on a reconciliation bill that includes a staggering $369 billion for climate.
 If enacted, this legislation will be the single biggest US federal action taken on climate change to date, by a wide margin.

-The bill as currently drafted would be very good for the clean energy industry and, particularly, for corporate buyers that are voluntarily adopting renewable energy and other low-carbon solutions.
+The Infrastructure Reduction Act (IRA) is very good for the clean energy industry and, particularly, for corporate buyers that are voluntarily adopting renewable energy and other low-carbon solutions.
 Corporate sustainability leaders can reasonably expect this bill to “grease the wheels” of decarbonization in a major way.

 This is a massive piece of legislation brimming with tax credits for many types of clean technologies.
 Here are the details that we believe are most relevant to our clients with renewable energy goals.